Jeriah12/user-service/README.md

-# User Service
+# user-service

-The **User Service** is a microservice responsible for managing user-related operations such as registration, authentication, and profile management in the e-commerce platform.
+The **user-service** is a microservice responsible for managing user-related operations such as registration, authentication, and profile management in the e-commerce platform.

 ## Table of Contents